ve2caz/.dotfiles/doc/setup.md

 - Use `brew bundle` to install packages from Brewfile
 - Install cask applications (fonts, GitHub Desktop, WezTerm)

-### On Linux:
+### On Linux (Debian/Ubuntu only):
-- Install packages via distribution package manager (apt/yum/pacman)
+- Install packages via apt
 - Install asdf via git clone from official repository
 - Download and install tools not available in repos (from GitHub releases)
 - Install Nerd Fonts to user font directory
 - Optionally install GitHub Desktop via third-party repository

-**Note**: Full automation is available for Debian/Ubuntu systems.
-RHEL/CentOS/Fedora and Arch Linux have basic support with core packages only.
+**Note**: Only MacOS and Debian/Ubuntu Linux are supported.
+Other distributions are not supported by this repo.

 ## 🔧 Maintenance and Troubleshooting